House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Conclusion

 The more ventilation your basement has, the less likely it is to develop mold infestations that can lead to structural issues and potentially hazardous living conditions for you and your family.
-Keeping your basement mold-free means being proactive in reducing humidity, clutter, and monitoring for water leaks.
+Keeping your basement mold-free means proactively reducing humidity and clutter and monitoring for water leaks.

 Featured Image Credit: Jezael Melgoza, Unsplash